aaguilerav/puzzle_solver/README.md

 [![Build Status](https://travis-ci.org/aaguilerav/puzzle_solver.svg?branch=master)](https://travis-ci.org/aaguilerav/puzzle_solver)

+[*Projects like this one are prototypes, that means that special attention was given to the problem itself rather than having a perfect software design.*]

 In professional software development, we don’t find algorithmically challenging problems so often.
 Sure, there are a lot of complex projects out there, but we must remember that despite the knowledge that we might have on a particular set of technologies, we also need to constantly polish our algorithm design skills.

 Having this in mind, I came across this puzzle and ask myself, how would I instruct a computer to find all possible solutions to this?
 Let’s find out.